snowfallorg/docs/src/content/docs/guides/lib/library.md

     # Your flake inputs are also available.
     inputs,

+    # The namespace used for your flake, defaulting to "internal" if not set.
+    namespace,

     # Additionally, Snowfall Lib's own inputs are passed.
 You probably don't need to use this!
     snowfall-inputs,
 }: